i-Krypt/IMDb-Movies-app/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Use your IMDB Account and replace the existing apis in the services due to usage limit.

 ## Running unit tests